 - Smart Savings Plans

-While all these are nice offerings that could help you make smart decisions, it’s worth noting that services that monitor spending habits and budgets may already be offered by your bank or credit card issuer through their user interface.
-In other words, don’t pay Truebill for something you may already be getting elsewhere for free.
+While all these are nice offerings that could help you make smart decisions, you may find that your bank or credit card issuer offers services that monitor spending habits and budgets.
+In other words, don’t pay Rocket Money for something you may already be getting elsewhere for free.

-Any time a financial app asks for access to personal online financial records, you’re not wrong to be skeptical.
-It should immediately raise a red flag and you should proceed with caution.
+Any time a financial app asks for access to personal online financial records, you’re right to be skeptical.
+It should immediately raise a red flag, and you should proceed with caution.

-Truebill understands that potential users are going to be skeptical of the security risks involved with the service.
-One of the main tabs on its website, aptly titled “Security”, is an attempt to put your mind at ease about virtually handing over the keys to your accounts.
+Rocket Money understands that potential users may be wary of the security risks involved with the service.
+One of the main tabs on its website, aptly titled “Security,” attempts to put your mind at ease about virtually “handing over the keys” to your accounts.

-Here are some key points to consider from their security disclosure:
+Here are some key points from the company’s security disclosure:

-- Truebill uses the Plaid service to connect with financial institutions
+- Rocket Money uses the Plaid service to connect with financial institutions.

-- Because of Plaid, you should not be asked to give banking credentials to Truebill
+- Because of Plaid, you should not be asked to give banking credentials to Rocket Money.

-- Truebill says that it does not sell your data to third parties
+- Rocket Money says that it does not sell your data to third parties.

-- Truebill hosts its data on Amazon Web Services, which also stores sensitive data for the Department of Defense (among others)
+- Rocket Money hosts its data on Amazon Web Services, which also stores sensitive data for the U.S. Department of Defense (among others).

 So is it safe?
 It does seem on par with current industry security standards.
-However, only you can make the determination on whether these measures are enough to trust Truebill with your data.
+However, only you can make the determination as to whether these measures are enough to trust Rocket Money with your data.

-For most users, Truebill and rival financial app Trim are pretty easy to confuse.
+For most users, Rocket Money (formerly Truebill) and rival financial app Trim are pretty easy to confuse.
 Both set out to tackle many of the same things: lowering monthly bills, managing subscriptions and detecting potential savings.
 Both offer their services with more than 15,000 financial institutions.
 The similarities even extend to their names beginning with the same two letters.

 But there are some distinctions we can make for the sake of comparison shopping.

 The most glaring difference is the percentage each company charges for finding savings.
-Truebill charges 40%, while Trim is a bit lower at 33%.
+Rocket Money charges 40%, while Trim is a bit lower at 33%.

-- Trim will cancel subscriptions for free, but Truebill requires a premium subscription
+- Trim will cancel subscriptions for free; that’s a premium (read: paid) service at Rocket Money.

-- Truebill has free iOS and Android apps, while Trim does not
+- Rocket Money has free iOS and Android apps, while Trim does not.

-It feels like we should tag this portion of the review with a disclaimer: “The following is not for the faint of heart.”
+It feels like I should tag this portion of the review with a disclaimer: “Things are changing for Truebill/Rocket Money.”

-I read through the 20 complaints and was surprised to see 19 of them were filed within the last 12 months.
-There are some nightmare scenarios, with details ranging from complaints about Truebill claiming a 40% share of an internet bill savings that a customer negotiated themselves over the phone with their provider to Truebill renegotiating a cable/internet/phone bundle to lower costs that resulted in changing a cell phone plan without requesting permission.
+I read through the 85 complaints to better understand what some of the issues with the service may be.
+There are some nightmare scenarios.
+Details range from complaints about Truebill claiming a 40% share of an internet bill savings that a customer negotiated themselves over the phone to Truebill renegotiating a cable/internet/phone bundle to lower costs that resulted in the change of a cell phone plan without requesting permission.

-It is worth noting that satisfied users often don’t report their experiences to the BBB, but there are enough negative reviews here to make you uncomfortable.
+It’s worth noting that satisfied users don’t often report their experiences to the BBB, but there are enough negative reviews here to make you a bit uncomfortable.

-In spite of the negative reviews above, Truebill has the potential to help some consumers.
-Let’s take a quick look at some pros and cons for Truebill to see if it might be the right fit for you:
+In spite of the negative reviews above, Rocket Money has the potential to help some consumers.
+Let’s take a quick look at some pros and cons for Rocket Money to see if it might be the right fit for you.

 |Catches service outages||Takes 40% of savings|